mlgvla/violin-doodler-frontend/front-end-notes.md

     [x] notes respond to mouseDown and mouseUp events [x] const synth should be global because it is accessed by several functions - evenutally moved to violin class?
-    [ ] add hover listener specific to open strings - will trump the violin listener because it's more specific
+    [ ] add hover listener specific to open strings - will trump the violin listener because it's more specific [ ] user-defined BPM - add to td that holds play and delete buttons.
+Eventually store BPM with Melody?

 [x] Animation
     [x] note highlight synced with sound